brunomayerc/market-dashboard/README.md

-# 📊 StockMarket Dashboard
+# 📊 StockScope

-A React + Vite dashboard for tracking stock market data with real-time updates, responsive design, and fast performance.
+A dashboard for tracking the stocks of brands you actually care about.
+Discover companies behind the products you use every day and follow their market performance in a clean, visual interface.

 ## 🛠️ Setup